The WWII drama Betrayed was the last film that star Clark Gable made for MGM under his long contract, which ended 1954.

-The film, which is defined by a ridiculous plot, was directed by Gottfried Reinhardt from a script by Ronald Millar and George Froeschel, a fictionalized tale of turncoat Dutch resistance leader Christiaan Lindeman, aka “King Kong.”
+The film, which is defined by a ridiculous plot, was directed by Gottfried Reinhardt from a script by Ronald Millar and George Froeschel/

-Betrayed was the fourth and final movie in which Gable played opposite Turner, and their third pairing set during WWII.
+Betrayed was the fourth and final movie in which Gable played opposite Lana Turner, and their third pairing set during WWII.
 As in their previous teamings, there is strong chemistry between the two handsome stars.

 Deventer and Seelers join the Dutch underground, making contact with resistance leader, “The Scarf” (Victor Mature).

-As ‘Carla Van Oven’, Seelers’ is tasked with using her charms to gain the confidence of admiring Nazi officers.
+As ‘Carla Van Oven’, Seelers is tasked with using her charms to gain the confidence of admiring Nazi officers.
 However, when some underground operatives are shot, Deventer’s suspicions of Seelers grow stronger, though he is attracted to her.

 The revelation of the collaborator’s identity will determine whether the couple can be enemies or lovers.

-The narration, which feels like a later decision in the production process, is meant to lend greater authenticity and gravity to what is essentially a Hollywood romantic melodrama.
+The narration, which feels like a later decision in the production process, is meant to lend greater authenticity and gravity to what is essentially a conventional Hollywood romantic melodrama.

-The cinematography was by Freddie Young, who shot the film on location in the Netherlands and England.
+The cinematography was by Freddie Young, who shot the film on location, in the Netherlands and England.

 Diana Coupland offered Turner’s voice in the song, “Johnny Come Home.”